Support the Mission of ASECS by Contributing to an Endowed Fund

 How to Donate to ASECS

-General donations to support ASECS, as well as contributions to the Traveling Jam Pot or Sponsor a Student, may be made through the membership site: https://asecs.press.jhu.edu/membership/contribute.
+Donations by credit card may be made by visiting our membership site: https://asecs.press.jhu.edu/membership/contribute.
 JHUP does not charge a processing fee for donations made through their website.

 ASECS is a 501(c)3 organization and all contributions are tax deductible.